Autinfit/StacksAndHeaps/README.md

 - **_"Stack" variables cannot be resized, while "Heap" variables can be resized._**
 - **_"Heap" memory is allocated in a contiguous block, while "Heap" memory is allocated in any random order._**
 - **_"Stack" does not require deallocating variables, while in "Heap" you do need to deallocate them._**
-- **_"Stack" allocation and deallocation are done by compiler instructions, while "heap" allocation and deallocation are done by the programmer._**
+- **_"Stack" allocation and deallocation are done by compiler instructions, while "Heap" allocation and deallocation are done by the programmer._**

 ## Other differences associated with Stack and Heap